 New Wilderness (Central Mountains Proposal)

-The Wilderness Workshop, in partnership with the Colorado Mountain Club, the Wilderness Society and the Colorado Environmental Coalition, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.
+The Wilderness Workshop, in partnership with the Wilderness Society, Conservation Colorado and the International Mountain Biking Associatiuon, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.

-Our Hidden Gems proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate.
+Our citizens’ wilderness proposal, launched in 2007, has been refined through extensive outreach to every conceivable stakeholder group, to the point that it has become the basis for a bill in the House and a proposed bill in the Senate (we hope!).
 We’re now advocating for both these legislative vehicles, while at the same time making the case that they should include even more areas.

-Rep. Jared Polis, whose district stretches from Boulder to Vail, introduced his Eagle and Summit County Wilderness Preservation Act in April 2011, which would protect 162,000 acres in those two counties under wilderness or near-wilderness designations.
-In February 2012, Sen. Mark Udall unveiled his Central Mountains Outdoor Heritage proposal, which includes all the same areas and acreages as Polis’s bill, plus all Hidden Gems proposal areas in Pitkin County.
-It would establish create several brand-new, standalone wilderness areas and enlarge the boundaries of all the existing wilderness areas in our region – all together, 32 separate parcels totaling 235,000 acres.
-In July 2012, Sen. Michael Bennet announced his intention to work on a separate bill for lands in Gunnison County through a process he’s calling the Gunnison Public Lands Initiative.
+Rep. Jared Polis, whose district stretches from Boulder to Vail, introduced his Rocky Mountain Recreation and Wilderness Preservation Act in August 2014, which would protect 60,000 acres in those two counties under wilderness or near-wilderness designations.
+In February 2012, Sen. Mark Udall unveiled his Central Mountains Outdoor Heritage proposal, which includes all the same areas and acreages as Polis’s bill, plus all citizen-proposed areas in Pitkin County.
+Since Sen. Udall lost his re-election in November 2014, we are now beginning to look to our two existing Senators, Michael Bennet and Cory Gardner to see if they will work on the citizens wilderness proposal.

-The larger (340,000-acre) Hidden Gems vision remains, and the Hidden Gems Campaign continues to advocate for wilderness designation for the additional vision areas, working with user groups to remove any outstanding objections to their being included in future legislation.
+Our earlier and larger (340,000-acre) vision for new wilderness remains, and we will continue to advocate for wilderness designation for the additional vision areas, working with user groups to remove any outstanding objections to their being included in future legislation.

-The Hidden Gems Campaign has its own website, www.whiteriverwild.org – please visit it for detailed descriptions, maps and photos of all the proposed wilderness additions.
+The citizens’ wilderness proposal has its own website, www.whiteriverwild.org – please visit it for detailed descriptions, maps and photos of all the proposed wilderness additions.